The Conference Cup for the Bertie Joel Trophy. Competition Rules and Playing Conditions

 9.3 Pitch markings shall be expanded to include lines 17 inches (43.18 centimetres) inside either return crease as an aid to Umpires in judging whether an offside wide has been bowled.

-10.1 Law 42.6 (a)(i) Bowling of fast short-pitched balls will apply amended to read as follows:
+10.1 Law 41.6 (a)(i) Bowling of dangerous and unfair short-pitched deliveries will apply amended to read as follows:

 11. Free Hit after a No Ball